Kick the Can

 From across the road, Darla stepped out of her house and shouted.
 “Did my parents come out—” When her gaze fell on the creature, she screamed.

 In a blink, the head became bear-like with spikes running down its neck.
 Unleashing a silent roar, it moved quickly across the road.
-Seeing it coming, Darla ran inside and slammed the door shut.
+With it moving towards her, Darla ran inside and slammed the door shut.

 The teens all took a step back as it skittered past.